We all know that our country's critical infrastructure is vitally important to our national defense and economy,...

 One of the best options among those tools is the Cyber Resilience Review (CRR), which offers a no-cost, voluntary, non-technical assessment of an organization's operational resilience and cybersecurity practices.
 The CRR can be conducted either as a self-assessment or an on-site assessment facilitated by DHS cybersecurity professionals.

 At a minimum, take time to review the CRR tools and checklists that can help kick-start a company's cybersecurity profiling activities.
-Then, maybe start with a narrow area of the business and do a simple inspection with interviews to see how your company's security activities compare to the best practices in the NIST framework.
+Then, maybe start with a narrow of the business and do a simple inspection with interviews to see how your company's security activities compare to the best practices in the NIST framework.

 Key takeaways and an industry example